 Soft skills determine your level of success & wellbeing

-As an employee you may never been called upon to use your soft skills extensively.
+As an employee you may never have been called upon to use your soft skills extensively.
 They might not be developed to the tip-top level that you need when you’re running a business – for the sake of business success, and your sanity!

 No matter how brilliant your idea, how honed your technical abilities, or how much planning you’ve done, it’s soft skills such as communication, leadership, resilience, time management, creativity, and self-motivation that will make or break you.